Home › Blog › The Leica M6 Family: Classic, TTL, J, and Millennium

 What makes the M6 J different from a standard M6 Classic:

-Brass top and bottom plates instead of the standard magnesium alloy.
+Brass top and bottom plates instead of the standard zinc.
 The brass plates feel solid, look richer when they brass with wear, and are part of why the M6 J commands a premium.

 "Leica M6 J" engraved on the top plate along with a serial number from 0001 to 1640.